yuqiii-wang/KnowledgeNotes/languages/java/java_advanced.md

 2. Upcasting is always safe and never fails.
 3. Downcasting can risk throwing a ClassCastException, so the instanceof operator is used to check type before casting.

-* java class

-The `Object` class is the parent class of all the classes in java by default.
-It provides useful methods such as `toString()`.
-It is defined in `Java.lang.Object`.

 * Inner Class